Braden Medicare Insurance' Top 10 Most Frequently Asked Questions About Medicare

 Medicare Part A (In-Patient Hospital Insurance)

-Part A covers inpatient hospital stays, care in a skilled nursing facility, hospice care, and some home health care.
+Part A covers inpatient hospital stays, care in a skilled nursing facility, hospice care, and certain home health care services.

 Medicare Part B (Out-Patient Medical Insurance)

-Part B covers certain doctors' services, outpatient care, medical supplies, and preventive services.
+Part B covers sure doctors' services, outpatient care, medical supplies, and preventive services.

 Medicare Part C (Medicare Advantage)